sw-fan-1138/ps-scripts/README.md

 get_usb_parent_output.ps1 script retrieves all connected USB drives' DeviceID and outputs them into a text file.
 Useful for getting a list to import into MS Defender's USB device allow list.

-ping_tracert_os_id.ps1 script is an automated wip of this process: https://gbhackers.com/operating-systems-can-be-detected-using-ping-command/
+ping_tracert_os_id.ps1 script is an automated WIP of this process: https://gbhackers.com/operating-systems-can-be-detected-using-ping-command/

 saved_wifi_password.ps1 script helps you find the password for a saved wifi network.